marbl/ModDotPlot/README.md

 `-s / --sparsity <int>`

-This is the value used selecting modimizers using `0 mod s`, an inverse of the selected k-mer density.
-A lower value will be more accurate, at the expense of longer plotting time & longer refresh rates in interactive mode.
+A higher sparsity value means less k-mers to compare, at the expense of lower accuracy.
+Modimizers are selected `0 mod s`, an inverse of the selected k-mer density.
 The default is `s = 2/Mbp` of sequence for fast performance without compromising accuracy.
 For example, on a human Y chromosome ~ 64Mbp, Mod.Plot will set `s = 128`.
 Interactive mode will automatically round up to the nearest even integer.

-`-o / --output <string>`
+`-o / --output-dir <string>`

-Name of output bed file & plots.
-Default is `<INPUT_FASTA_FILE>_<SEQUENCE_HEADER>`.
+Name of output directory for bed file & plots.
+Default is current working directory.

 `--identity <int>`

 Identity cutoff threshold.
 Must be greater than 50, less than 100.
+Default is 80.

+`resolution <int>`

+Dotplot resolution.
+This corresponds to the number of partitions for each sequence.
+Default is 1000.

+`--alpha <float>`

+Each partition takes into account a fraction of its neighboring partition;s k-mers.
+This is to avoid sub-optimal identity scores when partitons don't overlap identically.
+Default is 0.01.

 `-nc / --non-canonical`